Socrethics – Introduction

 In the tradition of Socrates the Buddhist truths are considered as theses, which are open to falsification [Koller].
 There are two strategies for a hypothetical falsification:

-1. Use empirical data to test the Buddhist predictions (chapter 2).
+1. Use empirical data to challenge the Buddhist world view:

-2. Map Buddhist ethics to established contemporary ethics (chapter 3).
+2. Map Buddhist ethics to established contemporary ethics.
 The criticism of the latter then also applies to the former.

 The basis of every therapy is the understanding of suffering.
 The prime goal is therefore a theory of the origination and dispersion of suffering.
 An analytical approach is confronted with unpleasant theses.
 One of them is that the degree of suffering increases in the course of evolution and seems not to be limited.
 Does the cultural evolution with its increasing complexity and its prolongation of lifetime lead to higher degrees of suffering (in analogy to the biological level)?
 Or will the problem of suffering be solved by a technological breakthrough?
 In the latter case the Buddhist doctrine is refuted.

 A possible steering of cultural evolution presupposes the existence of a free will.
 This paper investigates the evolution of free will and reasons for skepticism.
 To what extent are human values and decisions controlled by the unconscious?
-Without some control on cultural evolution it is hard to refute the Buddhist doctrine.
+Without some control of cultural evolution it is hard to refute (Buddhist) pessimism.

 Classical utilitarianism assumed that happiness correlates with the consumption of goods and services.
 Buddha in contrast, suggested that – once basic needs are met – it doesn’t make sense to expand material desires.
 This paper investigates how welfare economics evolved from the 18th century until today.